opencv/opencv/doc/js_tutorials/js_video/js_bg_subtraction/js_bg_subtraction.markdown

 Try it
 ------

-Here is the demo for cv.BackgroundSubtractorMOG2.
+Try this demo for cv.BackgroundSubtractorMOG2.
 Some core code is in the textbox, and you can click `try it` to investigate more.

 \htmlonly